CoolKit-Technologies/apiDocs/en/APICenter.md

 | shareTime | number | No | GMT standard time, in milliseconds, used to order sharing in app |
 | note | string | Yes | Note by owner, 10 Chinese characters at most |

-**permit Calculation Rules：1:add new timers; 2:edit timers; 4:delete timers; 8:enable timers；The sum of all four permissions is 15.**
+**permit Calculation Rules: 1:add new timers; 2:edit timers; 4:delete timers; 8:enable timers；The sum of all four permissions is 15.**

-Example：
+Example:

 ```json
 {